authorresponse/authorresponse.github.io/index.md

 ![](./static/TabR2.png)

-## F.
+## F. Statistical Significance of User Study

-## E. More Ablations on Multi-view Denoise Algorithms
+## G. More Ablations on Multi-view Denoise Algorithms

 ![](./static/FigR5.png)

-## F. Comparison with Text-to-4D methods
+## H. Comparison with Text-to-4D methods

 Fig. R6.
 Since the input settings of these methods (single view videos) are different from Tex4D which supports mesh guidance, we render the front view with foreground masks of Tex4D as their inputs, and compare the multi-view results.